Metropolitan Gaming: History

 At the time of purchase, LCI operated casinos in London, Southend, and Brighton, as well as in Egypt and South Africa.
 It also had licences to build five additional casinos.

 LCI is best known for being the host of the World Series of Poker Europe (WSOPE).
 The World Series of Poker is the most prestigious poker tournament in the world, and the WSOPE was the first time it held an event outside of Las Vegas, Nevada.
 In 2007, Thomas Bihl became the first person to ever win a WSOP bracelet outside of Vegas.
 Bihl won the £2,500 World Championship H.O.R.S.E. at the World Series of Poker Europe at LCI.
 Days later, Annette Obrestad became the youngest player to ever win a WSOP bracelet at 18 years, 364 days, also becoming the first woman to win a World Series Main Event (Unlike Nevada, English gambling laws do not prohibit 18-year-olds from participating).
 Harrah's Casinos, the owner of the WSOP, considers the WSOP Europe bracelet to be the same in prestige as those awarded every year in Las Vegas.

 While no definitive plans have been announced, Pollack indicated in February 2007 that other venues may start holding WSOP events.
 Egypt and South Africa were mentioned as possible expansion sites because Harrah's owns casinos, via LCI, in those two locations.

 In 2010, Harrah's was renamed as Caesars Entertainment.
 Caesars was acquired in 2020 by Eldorado Resorts, which then changed its own name to Caesars Entertainment.
 By this time, the former London Clubs were known as Caesars Entertainment EMEA.

-In July 2021, Caesars sold its EMEA division to the newly formed Metropoitan Gaming, an affiliate of Silver Point Capital, for a reported £15 million.
+In July 2021, Caesars sold its EMEA division to the newly formed Metropolitan Gaming, an affiliate of Silver Point Capital, for a reported £15 million.

+In 2022, Metropolitan sold the Emerald Resort & Casino in South Africa to a group led by Tsogo Sun, to focus its business on the United Kingdom and Egypt.